 - Use Gremolita to swirl into soups, spoon over fish, or chicken or eggs, over roasted veggies or avocado toast.

-- Use in side salads: Toss with potatoes or pasta or chickpeas
+- Use it in side salads: Toss with potatoes or pasta or chickpeas

 - Swirl it into a simple pot of beans, warm pasta, risotto or polenta.